How to Stop Wasting Time on Reddit

 This triggers you into becoming self-aware of your surroundings and can act as a great way to snap you back into focus.

 However, while blocking apps is great, you want to develop the ability to remain mindful and aware of the situation at hand.
+It’s also really helpful to just delete your Reddit account so you have even less temptation.

 The sooner you can address the reasons why you’re starting to browse Reddit, the sooner you can start developing more healthy habits.